ABOUT PEACE STRIKE

 Let us know – Do not forget to let Peace Strike know where you are and details of your picket.
 We will put your event on our location list.

-UK Legal – Outside of SOCPA designated zones permission is not required from the police to hold a static demonstration or rally.
+UK Legal – Permission is not required from the police to hold a static demonstration or rally however it is generally good practise to inform them before hand.
 The police have no power to ban a static demonstration or rally altogether, however, they do have power to impose conditions.
-For an overview of the Public Order act relating to static demonstrations and rallies, click here: Static demonstrations, rallies and assemblies
+For an overview of the Public Order Act relating to static demonstrations and rallies, click here: Static demonstrations, rallies and assemblies

 Code of conduct